Mastering Type-Safe Backend APIs with TypeScript and tRPC

 npm init -y

-npm install typescript ts-node @trpc/server @trpc/client zod express @types/express
+npm install typescript ts-node @trpc/server @trpc/client express @types/express

 npx tsc --init